unionlabs/union/app2/CONVENTIONS.md

 ## Use of existing components

-- Don't create your own cards, intead, use the `components/ui/Card.svelte`
+- Don't create your own cards, instead, use the `components/ui/Card.svelte`
 - When creating a label, use `components/ui/Label.svelte`
 - When creating skeletons, use `components/ui/Skeleton.svelte`
 - When displaying an error somewhere, use `components/model/ErrorComponent.svelte`